The Watermeads at Morden Hall Park

 Since the Second World War, the National Trust has concentrated on developing it as a nature reserve, working hard to open up the space, creating a more natural environment for indigenous plants and wildlife.
 It has been closed to the public in order to protect its fragile eco-system and also allow for repairs to be made to the internal infrastructure.

 Now work to fortify the fragile wooden bridges has been completed, the area is secure and the Watermeads are once again open to the general public.
-You will be able to enjoy the pleasures of this haven of peace, such as sitting by the Jack Pond, named after the pike that can be fished from its banks, the site of many a picnic or party.
-You can watch the members of the Morden Hall Park angling club try their luck at catching the elusive fish.
+You will be able to enjoy the pleasures of this haven of peace, such as sitting by the Jack Pond, named after the male pike that can be fished from its banks, the site of many a picnic or party.
+You can watch the members of the Morden Hall Park angling club, who benefit from having a fishing permit for the pond, try their luck at catching the elusive fish.